drmperez/HostDesigner_tutorials/HW4/homework_4.md

 	The behavior in MENGINE is different than in PCModel10.
-The difference is that MENGINE will attempt to estimate any missing parameters and, if it estimates any, then they will be used in the calculation and written to a file named pcmod.par.
-If a file named pcmod.par is produced by MENGINE, then this tells you that at least one parameter was missing for the structure and if you view pcmod.par with a text editor you can see what was missing and what was assigned.
+The difference is that MENGINE will attempt to estimate any missing parameters and, if it estimates any, then they will be used in the calculation and written to a file named `pcmod.par`.
+If a file named `pcmod.par` is produced by MENGINE, then this tells you that at least one parameter was missing for the structure and if you view pcmod.par with a text editor you can see what was missing and what was assigned.

 3. **Now that you see what was missing, you could read in an added parameter file that contains the missing parameters prior to optimization.**

-	To do this with MENGINE, rename the pcmod.par file to add.prm and include the following line in the conpcm file:
+	To do this with MENGINE, rename the `pcmod.par` file to `add.prm` and include the following line in the `conpcm` file:

 		addpar add.prm